 Dramatic Setting for Bible History

 The Dead Sea was a theatrical backdrop for many events in Bible history.
-It is where the patriarch Abraham fought a war, David hid there from King Saul, the prophet Ezekiel had visions there, and the story of Masada happened nearby.
+It is where the patriarch Abraham fought a war, where David hid from King Saul, where the prophet Ezekiel had visions, and near where the story of Masada took place.

 For the Christian tourist, the Dead Sea is an important historical location.
 Though the Dead Sea itself is never mentioned in the New Testament, the sea and its surrounding area holds many insights into Christian history.
 It is considered one of the most sacred Christian sites in the Holy Land.
 A visit to the sea increases tenfold when you bring with you the knowledge of its past.